Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ````

 ### Activities

 An activity is an instance of the `Activity` class and is responsible for managing user interactions with a screen of information.

-Inside an activity are widgets: can show text, graphics, interact with user, or arrange other widgets on screen. buttons, text input, check boxes.
+Inside an activity are widgets: which can show text, graphics, interact with user, or arrange other widgets on screen. buttons, text input, check boxes.

 `@Override` annotation ensures the class actually has the method you are attempting to override.
 The compiler will notify you if it does not possess this class.